diekhans/GxFGenie/README.md

 # GxFGenie
 Reading and writing of GTF or GFF3 genome annotation files.

 THIS PACKAGE IS UNDER DEVELOPMENT.
-GFF3 parsing is not functional

-This provides a library parsing GTF and GFF3 genomic annotation files into Python objects.
+This provides a pure Python library parsing GTF and GFF3 genomic annotation files into Python objects.
 While it intends to a robust parser, with the ability to selectively ignore errors, it should not be considered a validation tool for either GTF or GFF3.

-While there are multiple parser packages, many of them are of part of a larger project or parse into other heavier weight structures such as Pandas data frames or databases.
+While there are multiple parser for GTF and GFF3 packages, many of them are of part of a larger project or parse into other heavier weight structures such as Pandas data frames or databases.
+The goal is to provide a library for reading and writing GxF files to or from Python objects.

+The motivation of this package is to easy the use of ubiquitous but problematic format.